 Follow these expert guidelines on playground safety to ensure your kids leave the playground with fun memories and not broken bones.

-Before you head out the door, playground safety begins with your child wearing the right clothing.
-Strap proper footwear onto playground-bound children, such as closed-toe shoes.
-Avoid loose clothing that can catch on equipment and cause falls or strangulation risks.
-Plus, note that children should not wear their bicycle helmets on playground equipment -- it can lead to head entrapment in spaces.
+Playground safety begins with your child wearing the right clothing.
+Go for closed-toe shoes and avoid laces that could loosen and get trapped in equipment.
+Loose clothing can also catch on equipment and cause falls or strangulation risks.
+Remove your kids’ bicycle helmets before they play, as helmets can lead to head entrapment in tight spaces.

-Whether at the park, in the school yard, or in your backyard, be sure to give the playground a quick onceover.
-Check that the path to and from the play equipment is clear of hazards, including inspection of playground surfaces like rubber mulch.
-On the playground itself, check for broken equipment and chipping or peeling paint, and advise your kiddos to steer clear.
-Although the CPSC’s finding on lead poisoning hazard for young children on public playground equipment has encouraged cities to replace lead-based paint, keep an eye on kids under six years old to avoid contact with and ingestion of poisonous chips and dust.
+On the playground itself, check for broken equipment and chipping or peeling paint, and advise your kiddos to steer clear of anything potentially harmful.
+The CPSC’s finding on lead poisoning hazard for young children on public playground equipment encouraged cities to replace lead-based paint, but you should still keep an eye on kids under 6 years old to avoid ingestion of poisonous chips and dust.